groverinho/Bookmark-dynamic/README.md

 Enjoy this shortcut 🤘

 **BONUS**\
-you can use this idea for whatsapp, if you don't want to add a new contact in your phone, you can use this script:
+you can use this idea for whatsapp 😈 if you don't want to add a new contact in your phone, you can use this script:

 ```data:text/html,<script>window.location.href='https://api.whatsapp.com/send?phone='+prompt("Please enter something:", "");</script>```